-For more details please refer to the Security Target [6], chapter 6.1 to 6.8.
+For more details please refer to the Security Target [6], chapter 1.4.2.

-The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.2.
+The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.2.1.
 Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6], chapter 3.
+This is outlined in the Security Target [6], chapters 3.2.3 and 3.4.

-For the configuration of the TOE covered by this certification please refer to chapter 8 of this report or the Security Target [6], chapter 1.3.3.
+For the configuration of the TOE covered by this certification please refer to chapter 8 of this report or the Security Target [6], chapter 1.4.3.

-The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and their implementation suitable for encryption and decryption (see BSIG Section 4, Para.
-3, Clause 2).
+The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and their implementation suitable for encryption and decryption (see BSIG section 9, para.
+4, clause 2).

-The certification results only apply to the version of the product indicated in the certificate and on the condition that all the stipulations are kept as detailed in this Certification Report.
+The certification results only apply to the version of the product indicated in the certificate and on the condition that all the stipulations are kept as detailed in this certification report.
 This certificate is not an endorsement of the IT product by the Federal Office for Information Security (BSI) or any other organisation that recognises or gives effect to this certificate, and no warranty of the IT product by BSI or any other organisation that recognises or gives effect to this certificate, is either expressed or implied.